 Let’s not forget the Roti carts, their griddles sizzling with thin, crispy pancakes.
 From the classic version, drizzled with condensed milk, to fillings of banana and Nutella, they’re satisfying treats, prepared with theatrical flair.
 And while it’s roti, they’re a world away from the roti-selling street stalls of neighbouring Malaysia.

-Essential Ingredients Of Thai Food
+Essential Ingredients of Thai Food

 For centuries, rice has been the lifeblood of the Thai people.
 Different regions boast their varieties, with distinct textures and aromas.
 Fragrant jasmine rice is perhaps the most famous.
 But venture north, and you’ll encounter sticky rice, its texture perfect for scooping up flavourful nam priks and grilled meats.

-The trinity of galangal, lemongrass and kaffir lime form the backbone of all Thai cooking.
+The trinity of galangal, lemongrass and kaffir lime forms the backbone of all Thai cooking.
 Galangal isn’t just a spice; it’s been used in traditional Thai medicine for its digestive properties.
 Lemongrass, with its citrusy aroma, wards off insects.
 And fragrant kaffir lime leaves add additional smell and flavour to curries and soups.

 And although Thai food is famed for its spicy chillis, it’s a relatively recent arrival.
 Chilli peppers were first introduced by the Portuguese in the 16th century.
 Before chilli hit the shores of Thailand, black pepper reigned supreme.